-An Audit Committee meeting was held in March 2022 to review the risk management and internal control systems, and confirmed their adequacy and effectiveness.
-The frequency and extent of communication of monitoring audit results to the Board is also considered adequate.
+An Audit Committee meeting was held in March 2023 to review the risk management and internal control systems, and confirmed their adequacy and effectiveness.
+The frequency and extent of communication of monitoring results of the review to the Board is also considered adequate.

 The Board considered that controls are in place, effective and adequate.
 No significant control failure or weakness was identified.
-Besides, the resources, staff qualifications and experience, training programmes and budget of accounting, internal audit and financial reporting functions were reviewed and assured adequate.
+Besides, the resources, staff qualifications and experience, training programmes and budget of accounting, internal audit and financial reporting functions, as well as those relating to ESG performance and reporting were reviewed and assured adequate.